symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 An AggregateTransaction is **bonded** when it requires signatures from other participants.

-.. note:: Before announcing an **AggregateBondedTransaction**, an account must announce and get confirmed a :ref:`HashLockTransaction<hash-lock-transaction>` locking ``10 nem.xem``.
+.. note:: Before announcing an **AggregateBondedTransaction**, an account must announce and get confirmed a :ref:`HashLockTransaction<hash-lock-transaction>` locking ``10`` |networkcurrency|.

 Once an aggregate bonded is announced, it reaches partial state—where it can live up to ``2 days``—and notifies its status through WebSockets or HTTP API calls.

 Every time a cosignatory signs the transaction and :ref:`announces an aggregate bonded cosignature <cosignature>`, the network checks if all the required cosigners have signed.
 When all signatures are acquired, the transaction changes to unconfirmed state until the network includes it in a block.

 .. figure:: ../resources/images/diagrams/aggregate-bonded-transaction-cycle.png
     :width: 900px